The University of Missouri was the first institution in the world to grant a doctorate degree in journalism.

 - collaborate with world-class scholars and professionals in journalism and strategic communication;

 - gain experience as an educator alongside award-winning faculty.

-The four research areas of study prepare our doctoral students for careers in the academy and industry:
+The eight research areas of study prepare our doctoral students for careers in the academy and industry:

 Selecting the right doctoral program is a major decision.
 At the Missouri School of Journalism, our students will have the mentorship and assistance in job placement they need.
 Missouri graduates are represented in colleges and universities around the world, serving as deans, chairs and professors.
 Recent doctoral graduates are now on the faculties of Kansas, Texas, Oklahoma, Michigan State, Iowa, Colorado, Louisiana State, Georgia and other accredited journalism programs.

 Here is a look at our doctoral admission and graduation by year, as well as our student’s dissertations, chairs and graduate year.

 Call 573-882-4852 or email us at JourGraduateStudies@missouri.edu to talk with an adviser or schedule a campus visit.